 Paediatric Psychology Network UK (PPN-UK)Show content

-Paediatric Psychology Network UK (PPN-UK), a forum for Paediatric Psychologists in the United Kingdom.
+Paediatric Psychology Network UK (PPN-UK), is a forum for Paediatric Psychologists in the United Kingdom.

-Our general aim is to promote the development of Paediatric Psychology within the UK, including professional practice, clinical governance, research and training.
+Our general aim is to promote the development of Paediatric Psychology within the UK, including strategic and policy influence, professional practice, clinical governance, research and training.
+We have links across many aspects of the BPS and many external agencies with shared aims, such as RCPsych, RCPCH and NHS England.

 Read more about